 If you have this immune malfunctioning disorder, it becomes very important for you to get it in control before you get pregnant because lupus pregnancy could lead to fatal consequences.
 It is important that you exhibit no symptoms for at least five to six months before you start planning your baby because lupus and pregnancy is a lethal combination and it may lead to miscarriage or other pregnancy-related complications.

 What Are the Symptoms of Lupus in Pregnancy?

-- You may notice painless ulcers in your mouth and nose.
+- Painless ulcers in the mouth and nose.

-- You may develop a rash after being in the sun for a longer duration; it is also called photosensitive rash.
+- A rash after being in the sun for a longer duration.
+It is also called photosensitive rash.

 - You may have a discoid rash, which is itchy and flaky and mostly appears on the ears and scalp.
 This may even make you lose some hair.